radixzz/ajax-toolbox/README.md

 # Page Blender
-Enables navivation between pages without reloading the page.
+Enables simple navigation between pages without reloading the page.
 It assumes no extra features of content gathering such as json's so this method is SEO friendly.

 Initialization requires a function for onPageChange event and the HTMLElement in wich you want the content to change.

-onPageChange event is executed when the page content is about to be inserted into the DOM, here you can do all the logic of hidding and showing the new content.

 ```javascript
 AjaxToolbox.pageBlender.initialize({